shvansheikha/mysql/README.md

 SELECT * FROM users WHERE birthday >= '2000-02-15'
 SELECT * FROM users WHERE dept = value1
 SELECT * FROM users WHERE dept <> value1
-SELECT * FROM users WHERE dept LIKE 'value _ %'
 SELECT * FROM users WHERE dept IS NULL
 SELECT * FROM users WHERE dept IS NOT NULL
 SELECT * FROM users WHERE dept IS IN (value1, value2)